solana-foundation/developer-content/content/courses/tokens-and-nfts/token-program.md

 to retrieve the Token Account associated with a given address or create it if it doesn't exist.
-For instance, if you're writing code to airdrop tokens to a user, you'd likely use this function to ensure that the token account for the user is created if it doesn’t already exist.
+For instance, if you're writing code to airdrop tokens to a user, you'd likely use this function to ensure that the token account for the user is created if it doesn't already exist.

 Behind the scenes, `createAssociatedTokenAccount()` does the following: